Spatial disaggregation of time series: Conclusions

 Importantly, under standard regularity conditions and with an increasing time dimension $T$, the estimators of the model parameters are consistent and asymptotically normal, even in the absence of Gaussianity in the disturbances.
 This robustness to distributional assumptions constitutes a key theoretical advantage, especially relevant in economic applications where outliers or biased innovations are common.
 The anchoring mechanism, modelled as a constrained estimation problem, guarantees identifiability and reduces variance while preserving consistency.
 Together, these features make the method not only practically useful but also statistically reliable, combining interpretability, computational feasibility, and theoretical guarantees.

 To empirically validate our proposal, a practical evaluation of the model has been performed.
-With the the usage of synthetic data, results have shown how a controlled level of spatial correlation ($\rho$) permits efficient series data disaggregation.
+With the usage of synthetic data, results have shown how a controlled level of spatial correlation ($\rho$) permits efficient series data disaggregation.

-Furthermore, the problem of disaggregating the Spanish GDP by Autonomous Communities has been considered to further evaluate the validity our model with real data.
-In this scenario the usage of PCA and anchoring show how the usage of our model in combination with common techniques in econometrics permit a good disaggregation.
+Furthermore, the problem of disaggregating the Spanish GDP by Autonomous Communities has been considered further to evaluate the validity of our model with real data.
+In this scenario, the usage of PCA and anchoring shows how the usage of our model, in combination with common techniques in econometrics, permits a good disaggregation.

-As future work, we are interested in how to strengthen the model for values of $\rho$ closer to 1 and to further refine the capacity of the proposal under dynamic scenarios, that is: where the weight matrix $W$ is not fixed and when the relationship between covariates and the estimated value fluctuates over time.
+As future work, we are interested in how to strengthen the model for values of $\rho$ closer to 1 and to further refine the capacity of the proposal under dynamic scenarios, that is, where the weight matrix $W$ is not fixed and when the relationship between covariates and the estimated value fluctuates over time.